raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 defined to only have "per-message" semantics.
-This document defines a new Session Signaling OpCode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to handle feature negotiation and to manage session timeouts and termination.
+This document defines a new Session Signaling OpCode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to manage session timeouts and termination.

 --- middle